revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 The birth-death process requires a parameter for the root age.
 In this exercise we use a fix tree and thus we know the age of the tree.
 Hence, we can get the value for the root from the @MagnusonFord2012 tree.
-This is done using our global variable ‘root‘ defined above and nothing else has to be done here.
+This is done using our global variable `root` defined above and nothing else has to be done here.

 ### The time tree